jeremy-rifkin/wheatley-old-mirror/wiki_articles/forward.md

-Mo matter what `T` deduces to, the expression `r` is an *[lvalue](https://en.cppreference.com/w/cpp/language/value_category#lvalue)* when used inside the function.
+Mo matter what `T` deduces to, the expression `r` is an *[lvalue](https://en.cppreference.com/w/cpp/language/value_category#lvalue)* when used inside the function `f`.
 **[std::forward](https://en.cppreference.com/w/cpp/utility/forward)**
 recovers the reference type:
 ```cpp